markbaas/atom-python-iresolve/README.md

-# atom-python-iresolve package
+# Atom Python Iresolve

-Uses python-iresolve to find unresolved imports and suggests modules from which they can be imported.
+Uses [iresolve](https://github.com/markbaas/python-iresolve) to find unresolved imports and suggests modules from which they can be imported.

-Requires: iresolve
-Works great with atom packages: python-isort and linter-flake8 or linter-flakes
+### Install

+Make sure to have [iresolve](https://github.com/markbaas/python-iresolve) installed. [iresolve](https://github.com/markbaas/python-iresolve) can be installed running `pip install iresolve`

+This packages works great with
+* [python-isort](https://atom.io/packages/python-isort) to reorder imports and
+* [linter-flake8](https://atom.io/packages/linter-flake8) or [linter-pyflakes](https://atom.io/packages/linter-pyflakes) for error highlighting in editor.